-- New: Weight Management Program at Kennedy Krieger Institute (1 page PDF) - A program dedicated to the management of patients with disabilities who are overweight or obese; open to patients older than two.
+- Weight Management Program at Kennedy Krieger Institute (1 page PDF) - A program dedicated to the management of patients with disabilities who are overweight or obese; open to patients older than two.

-- New: Big & Little Bits - February 2013 newsletter from Big Brothers Big Sisters of Washington County (8 page PDF)
+- Big & Little Bits - February 2013 newsletter from Big Brothers Big Sisters of Washington County (8 page PDF)

 - Project Employment - A work skills development program for young adults with autism spectrum disorders and/or chronic mental illness, providing assistance to gain employment in their home communities.
 Download the 2 page PDF: Project Employment